-- 3.2.11.
-TfL has started to deliver on plans to introduce around 3,000 Low Emission double-deck buses in central London by 2019 and over 250 Zero Emission single-deck buses into central London by 2020.
-They have also announced plans for 12 low emission bus zones outside central London. - 3.2.12.
-The new buses, will be a combination of hybrid and clean buses that meet Euro VI standards, and expected to reduce NOx emissions from buses along the routes by around 84 per cent.
-The Mayor's manifesto commitment is to introduce Low Emission Bus Zones by 2020. - 3.2.13.
-Of relevance locally are the proposed low emission bus zones on Uxbridge Road to Shepherds Bush - via Acton High St, which runs immediately north of the school.
+- 3.2.13.
+TfL has started to deliver on plans to introduce around 3,000 Low Emission double-deck buses in - central London by 2019 and over 250 Zero Emission single-deck buses into central London by 2020.
+They have also announced plans for 12 low emission bus zones outside central London, where only low emissions will be permitted to run within the Putney Low Emission Bus Zone. - 3.2.14.
+The new buses, will be a combination of hybrid and clean buses that meet Euro VI standards, and expected to reduce NO_x emissions from buses along the routes by around 84 per cent.
+The Mayor's manifesto commitment is to introduce Low Emission Bus Zones by 2020. - 3.2.15.
+Of relevance locally are the proposed low emission bus zones from: - Camberwell to New Cross from Blackheath Road via Camberwell Green and Peckham High Street to Wood's Road; and - Lewisham to Catford from Bromley Road via Rushey Green to Lewisham High Street